CiscoDevNet/terraform-provider-intersight/website/docs/d/hyperflex_alarm.html.markdown

 # Data Source: intersight_hyperflex_alarm
 An alarm representing a fault in the HyperFlex cluster configuration or hardware.
 ## Argument Reference
+The results of this data source are stored in `results` property.
+All objects matching the filter criteria are fetched through pagination.
+To access the ith object of the results obtained, use `data.intersight_hyperflex_alarm.results[i].<propertyname>`.
 The following arguments can be used to get data of already created objects in Intersight appliance:
 * `acknowledged`:(bool) The acknowledgement state of the alarm.
 It is 'true' when the alarm is acknowledged and false otherwise.
 * `acknowledged_by`:(string) The username of the user who acknowledged the alarm.